How can I help my child learn to share?

 -

-Here are some strategies to help you limit disputes while your child is learning to share:
+Here are a few strategies to help you limit disputes while your child is learning to share:

 - Don’t force your child to play with others if they don’t want to.
 Instead, point out what the other kids are doing.

-- Give your child time to enjoy a new toy before asking them to share it.
+- Give your child time to enjoy a new toy on their own before asking them to share it.

 - Don’t force your child to share a toy they’re especially attached to (e.g., their favourite teddy bear or doll).
 However, you can encourage them to lend other toys.

-- Organize play dates in public places, like parks or playgrounds.
+- Organize play dates in public spaces, like parks or playgrounds.

 Things to keep in mind